 Conservation biology and biogeography

-The research in my group focuses on conservation biology and biogeography of relict, endemic and threatened plants.
-Our main study and model taxa are woody plants with disjunct distribution pattern, with main interest on the genus Zelkova and Ulmus (Ulmaceae), Pterocarya (Juglandaceae) and Quercus (Fagaceae), as well as Pinus (Pinaceae), Ptilostemon (Asteraceae), Clematis (Ranunculaceae)
+Our main study and model taxa are woody plants with disjunct distribution pattern, with main interest on the genus Zelkova and Ulmus (Ulmaceae), Pterocarya (Juglandaceae) and Quercus (Fagaceae), as well as Pinus (Pinaceae), Ptilostemon (Asteraceae), Clematis (Ranunculaceae).

-Additional interest touches the evolutionary processes, biogeographical patterns and conservation issues of aquatic, arctic and alpine plants, both at regional and global scale.
+Additional interest touches the evolutionary processes, biogeographical patterns and conservation issues of urban, aquatic, arctic and alpine plants, both at regional and global scale.

 • Conservation of species, a key issue for our future